ngmysamuel/backtester/readme.md

         5. Combining the above
             - Participation rate - ratio of the current trade to the volume on that day
             - Market Impact - quanitifies the adverse price movement caused directly by the pressure of our own order.
 Scales along a concave relation (empircallly set to the 3/5 power relationship); doubling trade size does not double cost, it would be less than that.
 Normalized by the average volume in the medium term with a dampener provided by a negative exponential of the coefficient of variation
+            - Randome Noise - modelled with a normal distribution; no model is perfect
             - Slippage - (Spread Cost) + (Market Impact) + (Momentum Cost*Liquidity Cost) + (Random Noise)
     3. Links
         - Educational: https://www.quantstart.com/articles/Successful-Backtesting-of-Algorithmic-Trading-Strategies-Part-II/